SE-UP/RSE-UP/chapters/bash_basics.md

 amira/  jun/    sami/
 ```

-but we must put the options (like `-F`) before the names of any files or directories we want to work on, because once the command encounters something that *isn't* an option it assumes there aren't any more:
+But we must put the options (like `-F`) before the names of any files or directories we want to work on, because once the command encounters something that *isn't* an option it assumes there aren't any more:

 ```bash
 $ ls /Users -F